krishna2/krishna2.github.io/health.md

 ## Take it all in stride

 To conclude, this is just my addendum.
 This book can get you over concerned too.
 Above all, your "happiness" is the best compass to watch out for and optimize for.
 Of course, this is guided by knowledge and reason.
 (So those who want to play the game of "I am very happy when I get a gallon of vanilla ice cream while binge watching Netflix" ... good luck!).
 Joking aside, it is extremely easy to over-worry and be obsessive about various things / tests / dos and donts ... the bad news is they will occur .. but the good news is we now catch them (at least the "meta cognition" type of way) and try to course correct.

 One of my gripes with the book is this : the level of thoroughness / obsessiveness prescribed.
 But then again, Attia is a "lifespan / healthspan guy" - he is supposed to be so and if he wants to prescribe stuff to spend as much time "living doing things so one can be living longer" so be it.
 Up to each of us to calibrate our own.
 Everything is best done by understanding it clearly and from a calm state of mind.

+There is no quick shortcuts.
+If anyone promises that, be wary of it. (better yet, run away!).

 ## Quick Takeaways